 The preferred treatment for definition of property boundaries within Powell's Historic District is the use of landscape elements such as low hedges, corner or edge plantings, and lines of trees.
 Fencing of entire yards or portions of them is discouraged within the Historic District unless it is necessary for the safety of the owners and the community, or to meet applicable code requirements.
 These fences should be the minimum height necessary to serve their purpose.
 Tall, privacy fences should be limited to rear yards.
 These should be constructed of wood, and stained in a natural wood color.
-Board or board-and board ("good neighbor") fence styles are appropriate where required for privacy or safety.
+Board or board-and-board ("good neighbor") fence styles are appropriate where required for privacy or safety.
 Small pieces of fence which define corners, edges, entries, or paths are acceptable in front yards, especially if they are integrated parts of landscape features.
-Front yard fences may not be higher than 3 feet tall. front yards in the Historic District.
+Front yard fences may not be higher than 3 feet tall.
+Picket fences or post-and-board fences built out of dressed lumber are appropriate for front yards in the Historic District.
 These fences should be stained in a natural color or painted cream or white.
 All fences in Powell's Historic District should be built out of wood, and be simple in design.
 Very ornate fences, with intricate patterns, or overly rustic fences, built of hand hewn lumber, are not appropriate.
 Wire fences are not appropriate in the Historic District.